cdmintz/MECA-482-Inertial-Wheel-Pendulum/README.md

 -----------------------------------------------------------------------------------------
 ## 5. Presentation

-Our presentathion can be downloaded [here](presentation/MECA 482 Project Presentation.mp4).
+Our presentation can be downloaded [here](presentation/Embedded video).

 -----------------------------------------------------------------------------------------
 ## 6. Refrences